Double-path dark-state laser cooling in a three-level system: Conclusions

 \section{Conclusions}

-A detailed study of a robust and fast laser cooling scheme for trapped three level systems has been presented.
-It has been shown that a particular setting of the Lamb-Dicke parameters ratio combines two underlying cooling schemes so that the eigenspace dimension of final steady states is reduced to one.
-Thus, the ground state is reached up to second order in the Lamb-Dicke expansion.
+A detailed study of an efficient and fast laser cooling scheme for trapped three level systems has been presented.
+It has been shown that a particular setting of the Lamb-Dicke parameters ratio combines two underlying cooling schemes so that the blue sideband can be effectively canceled.
+Thus, total occupation of the ground state is reached up to second order in the Lamb-Dicke expansion.
 Being both a fast and a robust cooling scheme, two different experimental implementations have been proposed that equivalently perform the scheme.
-An equally simple implementation would be able to also cool the two resting axis, thus converting it into a 3D cooling scheme without further changes in the experimental setup.
-It has been demonstrated that the robustness and fast cooling rate would make it suitable for cooling of several ions in a trap or of a cloud of atoms in an optical lattice, bringing BEC condensation with laser cooling closer to a factible goal.
+Specific geometric configurations of laser beams would be able to also cool the two remaining axes, thus converting it into a 3D cooling scheme.
+Its suitability for cooling several ions in a trap has been explored.

-\acknowledgments This work was supported by the AXA Research Fund, EU STREP projects HIP and PICC, the GIF project "Non-linear dynamics in ultra-cold trapped ion crystals" as well as the Alexander von Humboldt foundation.
+\acknowledgments This work was supported by the AXA Research Fund, the ERC consolidator grant QRES, the ERC Synergy grant BioQ and the Alexander von Humboldt foundation.